 Published monthly (with the sole exception of a combined June/July issue) by the General Organization of the United Daughters of the Confederacy, the UDC MAGAZINE includes messages from the General Officers and news about Division and Chapter activities around the country.
-Subscription rate is $15.00 per year. ($27 for two years, $40 for three years.)
-Subscription rate for 100% Chapters is $12.00 per year.
-For additional information or submitting articles and ads and for subscription information, please click here.
+For subscription rates and submission information for articles or ads, please click HERE.

-Believed to be the oldest continually published Division Newsletter/paper in the General Organization, Mississippi's OUR HERITAGE is published four times each year and is provided to each member of the Mississippi Divison UDC as a benefit of her membership dues.
+Believed to be the oldest continually published Division Newsletter in the General Organization, Mississippi's OUR HERITAGE is published four times each year (February, May, August, and November) and is provided to each member of the Mississippi Division UDC as a benefit of her membership dues.

 FOR MORE INFORMATION